lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/00_Read_QC.md

 In the folder you specified after `-o`, you should now see a new zip file called `cod_read1_fastqc.zip`, and an html file called `cod_read1_fastqc.html`

-Download this zip file to the local hard disk of the PC/Mac you are using, see the instructions on the courser wiki.
+Download the html file to the local hard disk of the PC/Mac you are using, see the instructions on the course wiki.
 Open a webbrowser, and, using the menu option ‘Open file’, locate the html file.
 Alternatively, you could browse the file system and double-click on the file.

 Study the results.